 Perspectives for the future

-The charitable foundation has both social and income generating activities in Namibia.
-Our so-called social steps look after, promote and support children and young people from the poorest of backgrounds.
-With your donations, the foundation helps where it is most needed and enables every steps child to enjoy a warm meal and security - a second home.
+The non-profit foundation has both social steps and income-generating steps in Namibia.
+Our so-called social steps are institutions that children and teenagers from the poorest backgrounds supervise, encourage and support.
+With your donations, the foundation helps where it is most needed and thus enables every steps child to have a warm meal and security - a second home.
+In the following, our social steps are explained in more detail:

 Every child cared for in one of our social projects receives a hot meal in one of our soup kitchens every day.
 Because many children don't get breakfast or lunch at home.
 Regular meals are an essential basis for healthy development.
 This is how we prevent malnutrition and concentration disorders.